macktron/macktron.github.io/index.markdown

 ## Polarization by Policy Area 🌐📈⚔️🌱

 Examining voting patterns by individual policy area reveals the underlying ideological fault lines in Parliament and highlights the agrendas that produce the sharpest divisions.
-[Read a detailed explanation of each area here](/policy_areas_explained/)📂
+[Read a detailed explanation of each area](/policy_areas_explained/)📂

 <div style="display: flex; justify-content: center;">